zahlio/scrapoxy/docs/standard/providers/awsec2/index.rst

-region              none          AWS region (example: eu-west-1) tag                 Proxy         Name of the AWS / EC2 instance instance            none          see :ref:`awsec2 / instance <awsec2-instance>` maxRunningInstances 10            It is a security limit.
-Scrapoxy cannot create new instances if the current count and the count of new instances exceeds this limit
+region              none          AWS region (example: eu-west-1) tag                 Proxy         Name of the AWS / EC2 instance instance            none          see :ref:`awsec2 / instance <awsec2-instance>`
 =================== ============= ===================================================================================================================================